SadaleNet/lemonToolkit/README.md

 The Makefile is used to build main.cpp, which runs test cases.

 New classes may be added in the future.
-Lemon Toolkit is NOT intended to be a comprehensive.
+Lemon Toolkit is NOT intended to be a comprehensive toolkit.
 This is published for the purpose of saving other's time in case they encounter some specific problems.